FREE Claim Assessment

 The hurricane season started on June 1 and will last until November 30, meaning that all residents of South Florida need to educate and prepare themselves for potential storms.
 In 2019, there were 18 named storms and 20 tropical cyclones in total.
 Six of the storms turned into hurricanes, including the powerful Hurricane Dorian, which caused over 160,000 residents in Florida to lose power.

 South Florida mostly avoided major damage and casualties, but as we have seen over the years, the Sunshine State is susceptible to major storm damage, which is why it is so important to be prepared.

 Whether you live in Dade, Broward or Palm Beach County or somewhere else in the state of Florida, LMR Public Adjusters has created a checklist of tips for you to follow during this hurricane season.
-We are season public adjusters based in Hollywood (but handle cases throughout the state) with experience handling major home damage from storms.
+We are seasoned public adjusters based in Hollywood (but handle cases throughout the state) with experience handling major home damage from storms about us.

-These are just some tips in dealing with the hurricane season.
-The important thing is always be safe and secure in times like these.
+These are just some tips for dealing with the hurricane season.
+The important thing is always to be safe and secure in times like these.

 If your home does get damaged from a hurricane, contact us to see how we can help you when your insurance company does not!

 Dania Beach, Broward County, Davie, Weston, Boca Raton, Cooper City, Coral Springs, Deerfield Beach, Fort Lauderdale, Hollywood, Parkland, Pembroke Pines, Pinecrest, Plantation, Pompano Beach, Sunrise, Fisher Island, Miramar, Delray Beach, Hallandale Beach , Lake Worth, Boynton